Are you suffering from dry, parched skin that you can’t shake?

 - it contains around 50% bisabolol, an active ingredient in Chamomile

-- great for dry skin conditions
+- great if you have dry skin conditions

-- anti-allergen, analgesic, anti-bacterial, natural anesthetic
+- anti-allergen, analgesic, anti-bacterial, natural anaesthetic

-- the antioxidant – helps to prevent premature ageing in the skin
+- the antioxidant – helps to prevent premature ageing

 - it penetrates deep into the layers of your skin where its potent anti-inflammatory action, restoring and soothing irritated skin, burns, bruises, and other skin conditions.

 We use this cooling, calming blue oil in miracle cleanse and ceramide repair balm to gives your skin the energy required for tissue repair, that is not available during the day because it is being used elsewhere in the body.